Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Benchmarking and Empirical Analysis

 \subsubsection{Analysis}

+In Table~\ref{table:att_stat}, we report the performance on subsets of our hybrid dataset characterized by a particular attribute.
+To {provide better} insight, in Table~\ref{table:att_best_worst}, we select images with the best-100 and worst-100 model predictions, and compare the portion distributions of attributes \wrt the ones over the whole dataset.
+Below are some {important} observations drawn from these experiments.

-\textbullet~\textbf{`Easy' and `Hard' object categories.} Deep and non-deep methods view object categories differently (Table~\ref{table:att_stat}).
-For deep learning based methods, \textit{NatObj} is clearly the most challenging one among various salient object categories, which is probably due to small amount of available training sources. \textit{Animal} appears to be the easiest even though the portion is not the largest, mainly due to its specific semantic meanings.
-By contrast, heuristic methods are generally good at segmenting dominant \textit{NatObj}, and are short at \textit{Human}, which may be caused by the lack of high-level semantic learning.
+\textbullet~\textbf{`Easy' and `hard' object categories.} Deep and non-deep SOD models view object categories differently (Table~\ref{table:att_stat}).
+For the deep methods (\textit{D-avg}), \textit{NatObj} is clearly the most challenging one which is probably due to its small number of training samples and complex topologies. \textit{Animal} appears to be the easiest, which can be attributed to its significant semantics.
+By contrast, traditional methods (\textit{ND-avg}) {struggle with} \textit{Human}, revealing their limitations in capturing high-level semantics.
+We are surprised to find that the deep models significantly outperform the non-deep ones over almost all the object categories, except \textit{NatObj}.
+This demonstrates the value of heuristic assumptions in certain scenes and the potential of embedding human prior knowledge into current deep learning schemes.

-\textbullet~\textbf{Most and least challenging factors.} Table~\ref{table:att_stat} shows that deep methods predict $\mathcal{HO}$ with higher precision thanks to the powerful ability of DNN to extract high-level semantics.
-Heuristic methods perform well for $\mathcal{MO}$, since hand-craft local features contribute to distinguishing the boundaries of different objects.
-Both deep and non-deep methods achieve lower performance for $\mathcal{SO}$ due to the inherent difficulty to precisely label small scale objects.
+\textbullet~\textbf{Most and least challenging factors.} Table~\ref{table:att_stat} shows that, interestingly, both deep and non-deep methods handle $\mathcal{LO}$ well.
+In addition, both types of methods face difficulties with $\mathcal{SO}$, {highlighting} a promising direction for future efforts.
+Besides, we find that $\mathcal{CS}$ and $\mathcal{MO}$ are challenging for deep models, showing that current solutions still fall short at {determining} the relative importance {of different} objects.

-\textbullet~\textbf{Most and least difficult scenes.} Deep and heuristic methods perform similarly when facing different scenes (Table~\ref{table:att_stat}).
-For both types of methods, \textit{Natural} is the easiest, which is reasonable since it takes up more than half of the samples. \textit{Indoor} is harder than \textit{Urban} since the former usually contains a plunge of objects within a limited space, and often suffers from highly unevenly distributed illuminations.
+\textbullet~\textbf{Most and least difficult scenes.} Deep and heuristic methods perform similarly when {faced with} different scenes (Table~\ref{table:att_stat}).
+For both types of methods, \textit{Natural} is the easiest, which is reasonable as the scenes are typically simple. {Further, though both contain numerous} objects, \textit{Indoor} is {more challenging} than \textit{Urban} as it often suffers from highly unevenly distributed illumination and more complex scenes.
+Our experiments also show that the utility of SOD models in real, and especially complex, environments is still limited.